 Land contract.
 Land contracts don't pass title to the buyer, but give the buyer "equitable title," a temporarily shared ownership.
 The buyer makes payments to the seller and, after the final payment, the buyer gets the deed.

-lease option.
-The seller leases the property to the buyer for a contracted term, like an ordinary rental -- except that the seller also agrees, in return for an upfront fee, to sell the property to the buyer within some specified time in the future, at agreed-upon terms (possibly including price).
+Lease option.
+The seller leases the property to the buyer for a contracted term, like an ordinary rental—except that the seller also agrees, in return for an upfront fee, to sell the property to the buyer within some specified time in the future, at agreed-upon terms (possibly including price).
 Some or all of the rental payments can be credited against the purchase price.
 Numerous variations exist on lease options.

-assumable mortgage.
+Assumable mortgage.
 Assumable mortgages allow the buyer to take the seller's place on the existing mortgage.
-Some FHA and VA loans, as well as conventional adjustable mortgage rate (ARM) loans, are assumable -- with the bank's approval.
+Some FHA and VA loans, as well as conventional adjustable mortgage rate (ARM) loans, are assumable, with the bank's approval.

 Allow for seller approval of the buyer's finances.
-The written sales contract -- which specifies the terms of the deal along with the loan amount, interest rate, and term -- should be made contingent upon the seller's approval of the buyer's financial situation.
+The written sales contract—which specifies the terms of the deal along with the loan amount, interest rate, and term—should be made contingent upon the seller's approval of the buyer's financial situation.

 Have the loan secured by the home.
-The loan should be secured by the property so the seller (lender) can foreclose if the buyer defaults.
+The loan should be secured by the property so that the seller (lender) can foreclose if the buyer defaults.
 The home should be properly appraised at to confirm that its value is equal to or higher than the purchase price.

-That doesn't mean the seller must or should bow to a buyer's every whim.
+That doesn't mean the seller must or should bow to a homebuyer's every whim.
 The seller also has a right to decent return.
 A favorable mortgage that comes with few costs and lower monthly payments should translate into a fair market value for the home.

-To help ease the paperwork burden, sellers can hire a loan servicing company to help draw up the mortgage, mail statements to the buyers, collect payments, and otherwise administer the mortgage.
+Going forward, to help ease the paperwork burden, sellers can hire a loan servicing company to help draw up the mortgage, mail statements to the buyers, collect payments, and otherwise administer the mortgage.